bullfest/kompiler-course/lab5.md

 ## Grading

-For grading you need to produce an AST that annotates each identifier with a unique ID and each node that is a subclass of ExprTree with the type of that expression given the `--ast+` option.
+You need to support a command-line option `--ast+` for producing an AST that annotates each identifier with a unique ID.
+Each node is a subclass of ExprTree with the type of that expression given the `--ast+` option.
 Examples can be found in the testprograms folder.
 If you are using the classes as provided by the stubs you can use `analyzer.TypedASTPrinter` for printing the anotated AST.